Kanal Telemedial: “Free-pay TV channel” business model

 Since the end of 2007, the station's viewers have been asked to do so-called "energy balancing".
 The broadcaster, which described itself as a “free pay TV broadcaster” as part of this campaign, asked callers to compensate for the energy gained from watching by displaying telephone numbers that could be called up to a cost of €50.
 For people who have to get by on very little money, there was the opportunity to support the station at the Telemedial Club for €5 per month.
 A viewer should pay €15 for one evening's consumption.
 One offer was the spontaneous sharing of impulses by telephone, which was basically like a donation to the station; the impetus should be the feeling of progress through the station.

 The "Telemedial Idea"

 Thomas G. Hornauer explained the Telemedial idea as a school of life, which is not only about understanding and learning on the mental level, but also about intuition.
 The viewer should be the focus here and bring up the topics directly.
 Hornauer's table OrangeTable was intended to serve as a spiritual level.
-Thomas G. Hornauer also compares the Telemedial idea to a pregnancy in which the "child" continues to develop through Telemedial.
+Hornauer also compares the Telemedial idea to a pregnancy in which the "child" continues to develop through Telemedial.